nasa/CrisisMappingToolkit/README.md

       that cannot be done efficiently in EE.
     - A **configurable domain specification** to define problem domains and data sources in XML.
+    - Functions for searching image catalogs.

-The CMT is under heavy development, so expect frequent changes and additional features.
+The CMT is still under development, so expect changes and additional features.
 Please contact Brian Coltin (brian.j.coltin at nasa dot gov) with any questions.

 ## Installation